Paparazzi Trading Up 10.2% This Week (PAZZI)

-Paparazzi (CURRENCY:PAZZI) traded 0.1% lower against the dollar during the twenty-four hour period ending at 8:00 AM Eastern on November 18th.
-During the last seven days, Paparazzi has traded 10.2% higher against the dollar.
-Paparazzi has a market cap of $13,244.31 and approximately $102.00 worth of Paparazzi was traded on exchanges in the last 24 hours.
-One Paparazzi coin can now be bought for about $0.0003 or 0.00000001 BTC on popular exchanges.
+Paparazzi (CURRENCY:PAZZI) traded 0.1% lower against the US dollar during the 1-day period ending at 0:00 AM E.T. on November 18th.
+One Paparazzi coin can currently be purchased for approximately $0.0003 or 0.00000001 BTC on major cryptocurrency exchanges.
+Paparazzi has a total market cap of $13,244.31 and approximately $102.00 worth of Paparazzi was traded on exchanges in the last 24 hours.
+In the last week, Paparazzi has traded up 10.2% against the US dollar.

 - Polygon (MATIC) traded 0.1% higher against the dollar and now trades at $2.00 or 0.00003275 BTC.